 Is Neighbors Emergency Center in-network with any insurers?

 Yes!
-Neighbors Emergency Center locations in Baytown, Crosby, Kingwood, and Porter are all in-network with BlueCross BlueShield (BCBS) of Texas, Cigna, and Aetna, as a part of our hospital outpatient affiliation with Altus Baytown Hospital.
-We are actively working with insurance companies to bring our Pasadena and Pearland locations in-network.
-All our locations accept Medicare/Medicaid.
+Neighbors Emergency Centers are in-network with BlueCross BlueShield (BCBS) of Texas, Cigna, and Aetna, as a part of our hospital outpatient affiliation with Altus Baytown Hospital.
+All our locations accept Medicare and Traditional Medicaid.

 What if I have questions about my Neighbors bill?